KPNW-FM: Rock (2016–2017)

-At noon on March 16, 2016, the station, now under the KVRQ call letters, officially flipped to mainstream rock as "Rock 98-9", with the first song being Nirvana's "In Bloom," part of a 12,000-song, 30-day commercial-free introductory run.
+At noon on March 16, 2016, the station flipped to rock as Rock 98-9, launching with a 12,000-song commercial-free marathon, beginning with "In Bloom" by Nirvana.
+It also changed its call letters to KVRQ to match the new branding.
+The new station would be positioned between competitors KZOK-FM and KISW, featuring a mix of classic and contemporary rock hits.
+In September 2016, former KISW personality Jeetz joined KVRQ as an afternoon host.
+After eschewing a morning show since the launch, KVRQ added the syndicated Billy Madison Show from KISS-FM/San Antonio in April 2017.

 Country (2017–2023)

-On December 4, 2017, at 10:44 a.m., KVRQ abruptly dropped the rock format and flipped to country as Country 98-9; the change came after long-time country station KMPS flipped to soft adult contemporary earlier in the morning (after having briefly switched to all-Christmas music upon the completion of CBS Radio's merger with Entercom, the owner of competing country station KKWF).
-The transition was so abrupt that it was merely the station dropping out in the middle of playing "Otherside" by the Red Hot Chili Peppers, before starting "Greatest Love Story" by Lanco, with the introduction of the new format only coming after the song had ended.
-The call letters were changed to KNUC on February 6, 2018.
+On December 4, 2017, at 10:44 a.m., KVRQ abruptly dropped the rock format mid-song and flipped to country as Country 98-9; the change came after long-time country station KMPS flipped to soft adult contemporary earlier in the morning (after having briefly switched to all-Christmas music upon the completion of CBS Radio's merger with Entercom, the owner of competing country station KKWF).
+Its call letters were changed to KNUC on February 6, 2018.

 On April 3, 2018, the station rebranded as 98-9 The Bull.